jaeyoung-jane-choi/jaeyoung-jane-choi/README.md

 - 👋 Hi, I’m @jaeyoung-jane-choi
-- 👀 I’m interested in Deep Learning; Natural Language Processing, Computer Vision and Recommendation Systems
+- 👀 I’m interested in Deep Learning and it's Appications to Real Life Problems
-- 🌱 I’m currently studying about Real-time Video Instance Segmentation ✨
+- 🌱 I’m currently studying about Graph Neural Networks ✨
 - 📫 You can reach me at cjengy@gmail.com